This course is open for applications.

 Learning and Teaching

-Assessment methods, which vary for each module, may include essays, extended essays, document tests and exercises, assessed seminar papers and presentations, book and/or periodical reviews, projects, a dissertation and examinations.
-The ratio of coursework to examinations varies greatly; some modules are almost entirely based on coursework or project work, while others have split assessment with up to a maximum of 50% of the module being assessed by formal examination.
+Some modules are almost entirely based on coursework or project work and others have split assessment with up to 50% of the module assessed by formal examination.

 Study year abroad

-History is taught on the Frenchay campus.
-Frenchay library houses a history collection of over 60,000 books and an impressive number of history journals in English, French, German and Spanish.
-The library also contains an extensive collection of historical primary material.
-You have access to a range of networked computers, which enables you to use the UWE intranet, the internet and a wide variety of digital archives and library materials.
+You'll study at Frenchay Campus, which houses a library with over 60,000 history books and an impressive number of history journals.
+It also contains an extensive collection of historical primary material.
+You'll also have access to a wide variety of digital archives and library materials.

 Careers / Further study